nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

          #XSOCKET: 0, closed
          OK

 #.
-Test a connection-based UDP client with UDP proxy service (note that these commands are available only if :option:`CONFIG_SLM_UDP_PROXY` is defined):
+Test a connection-based UDP client with UDP proxy service:

    a.
 Check the available values for the XUDPCLI command.